- Digital Programs

 Accessing the Magnes Collection

-- For a description of various Magnes holdings, consult our Collections page
+- For descriptions of the holdings of The Magnes collections, consult our Collections page

-- For information about accessing these collections on-site for research, study, or teaching consult our Collection Services page.
+- For information about accessing these holdings for on-site research, study, or teaching, consult our Collection Services page.

 Ask a Reference Question